SilasBerger/teaching-website/README.md

   candidates.
 For example: If a script has a marker `[foo]`, it will ignore a directory such as `Some-Topic.[bar]` per-se.
 However, it will nevertheless include its `foo`-marked children, such as `Some-Topic.[bar]/A-Sub-Topic.[foo]/*` or `Some-Topic.[bar]/an-article.[foo].mdx`
+- File or directory names with an empty marker list (e.g. `some-article.[].md`, `Some-Topic.[]`) are still considered marked, even though they will not match any applicable markers.
+This behavior can be used to "mark" a file or directory as an unpublished draft.